fengpings/COMP90042_NLP_notes/COMP90042 Natural Langua Processing.md

 	- Knowing the type of answer can help in:
 		- finding the right passage containing the answer
 		- finding the answer string
-	- Treat as classification
+	- Treat as classification (a closed set of answer types)
 		- given question, predict answer type
 		- key feature is question <font color=red>headword</font>
 		- *What are the <font color=red>animals</font> on the Australian coat of arms*?
 		- Generally not a difficult task ![](img/qa2.png) ![](img/qa3.png)
 - retrieval
-	- Find top n documents matching query (standard IR)
+	- Find top *n* documents matching query (standard IR)
 	- Next find passages (paragraphs or sentences) in these documents (also driven by IR)
-	- Should contain:
+	- a good passage should contain:
 		- many instances of the question keywords
 		- several named entities of the answer type
-		- close proximity of these terms in the passage
+		- close proximity(靠近) of these terms in the passage
 		- high ranking by IR engine
 	- Re-rank IR outputs to find best passage (e.g., using supervised learning)
 - answer extraction